by Lorenzo Licini

 shortly after he turned fourteen, he moved to Bologna to attend the Fine Arts Academy.
 His fellow students included Giorgio Morandi, Mario Bacchelli, Severo Pozzati (Sepo) and Giacomo Vespignani.

 had contact with Futurist circles, without, however, essentially subscribing to Futurism.

-During the summer, he wrote Racconti di Bruto (Stories about Bruto), five short stories in which Bruto is Osvaldo himself.
+During the summer, he wrote Racconti di Bruto (Stories about Bruto) in which Bruto is Osvaldo himself.
 He had the musician Francesco Balilla Pratella read the manuscript.

 Painted a self-portrait that he later gave to his friend Morandi.